Anne Waldman

 Anne Waldman (born April 2, 1945) is an American poet.

 Since the 1960s, Waldman has been an active member of the Outrider experimental poetry community as a writer, performer, collaborator, professor, editor, scholar, and cultural/political activist.
-She has also been connected to the Beat poets.
+She has also been connected to the Beat Generation poets.

-Life and work
+Personal life

+Born in Millville, New Jersey, Waldman was raised on MacDougal Street in New York City's Greenwich Village, and received her B.A. degree from Bennington College in 1966.